-* Ask people that are distracted/need to leave for few mins to inform before leaving so that people will not talk to or wait for them.
+* Ask people that are distracted/need to leave for a few mins to inform them before leaving so that people will not talk to or wait for them.

 * Make sure people understand the importance of keeping the board updated.

-* Keep the meeting focused and short as possible.
+* Keep the meeting as focused and as short as possible.

 * Take into consideration the impact of working from home on capacity: people WFH with family around them (and maybe other distractions) are working with lower capacity than usual.

-* Discuss this at the beginning of sprint planning and identify who has full capacity and who’s capacity is impacted due to WFH.
+* Discuss this at the beginning of sprint planning and identify who has full capacity and whose capacity is impacted due to WFH.

-No need to wait for end of sprint in order to change something in the way the team works.
+No need to wait for the end of the sprint in order to change something in the way the team works.
 Have non-official retrospective(s) during the sprint and

 agree on adjustments as needed.